 With over 7,500 forensic psychologists across the United States, there are a growing number of programs.
 The top programs will provide the training and fieldwork necessary to continue to higher education and state certification as a practitioner.

-Here are the best forensic psychology schools in the nation.
+Here are the 10 of the best forensic psychology schools in the nation.

 The forensic psychology program at Saint Rose has a strong integrated design, making it a popular choice in the growing field.

 Housed in the Department of Psychology, the forensic psychology major acts as a double major in psychology and criminal justice.
 Forensic mental health law, criminal behavior, court systems, and abnormal psychology are just some of the classes that undergraduates will complete.

 In order to tailor their education, students can choose from a variety of paths within the degree.
 By selecting a clinical, legal, or research concentration, students will be well-prepared for a graduate degree or employment following graduation.

 Located in the capital of New York, there are plenty of opportunities for internships in the field of forensic psychology.
 The American Institute for Economic Research ranks Albany in the top ten small metro areas nationwide for providing learning opportunities outside of the classroom.
 Qualified students can intern with faculty advisors, working at the Cold Case Analysis Center.

 The Chicago School of Professional Psychology at Los Angeles (Los Angeles, CA)